 As I move on to the next chapter of my life, I am excited about the new opportunities that await me.
 Retirement is not the end but a new beginning, and I plan to make the most of it.

+I want to take a moment to thank my colleagues and mentors for their unwavering support and encouragement.
 Thank you all for being a part of my journey.
 Your friendship and support have been a constant source of inspiration, and I will cherish the memories we have made together.

 In closing, I want to leave you all with this quote by John Quincy Adams: “If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.”
 I hope that, in some small way, I have been able to inspire and lead throughout my career.
 Thank you all again for everything.